twitter/finagle/README.md

 # Finagle

-## What is it?

 Finagle is an library for building *asynchronous* RPC servers and clients in Java, Scala, or any JVM language.
-Built atop [Netty](http://www.jboss.org/netty), Finagle provides a rich set of tools that are protocol independent:
+Built atop [Netty](http://www.jboss.org/netty), Finagle provides a rich set of tools that are protocol independent.

+Finagle is flexible enough to support a variety of RPC styles, including request-response, streaming, and pipelining (e.g., HTTP pipelining and Redis pipelining).
+It also makes it easy to work with stateful RPC styles (e.g., those requiring authentication and those that support transactions).

 ### Client Features